Er1cZ/Deploying_CNN_on_FPGA_using_OpenCL/GettingStartedTutorial.md

 }
 ```
 ### 3.2 1x1 convolution OpenCL kernel
-1x1 convolution OpenCL kernel is almost the same as 3x3 convolution OpenCL kernel(Due to code similarity, source code of 1x1 convolution kernel won't be listed here, so will maxpool kernel and 13x13 average pool kernel.
-Please see [*squeezenet.cl*]() in `/src/hardware` folder).
+1x1 convolution OpenCL kernel is almost the same as 3x3 convolution OpenCL kernel(Due to code similarity, source code of 1x1 convolution kernel won't be listed here, so will max pool kernel and 13x13 average pool kernel.
+Please see [*squeezenet.cl*](https://github.com/Er1cZ/Deploying_CNN_on_FPGA_using_OpenCL/blob/master/src/pyopencl/squeezenet.cl) in `/src/pyopencl` folder).
 It just replaces the Nx3x3 corresponding area to Nx1x1.
 Since there is no padding and stride is 1, the size of output feature maps is the same as input feature maps size.
 ### 3.3 Max pool OpenCL kernel
 The goal of max pool layers is to down sample feature maps to reduce calculation.
 So for each input feature map, it just picks the largest activation in every 3x3 area and pass it to the output feature map.
 Each 3x3 max pool OpenCL kernel calculates one output feature map.
 ### 3.4 13x13 average pool OpenCL kernel